johnmmcg/iris-js-sdk/README.md

   ```
   * **Usage:** <br />
     ```javascript
-      IrisRtcSession.onSessionCreated = function(roomName, sessionId) {
+      IrisRtcSession.onSessionCreated = function(roomID) {
         // Room is created and user has joined
-        // roomName - Name of the conference
-        // sessionId - Unique id for the session
+        // roomId - unique id of the room
       }
     ```